Ian Kinsler: Los Angeles Angels (2018)

-On December 13, 2017, the Tigers traded Kinsler to the Los Angeles Angels, in return for minor league center fielder Troy Montgomery and pitching prospect Wilkel Hernandez.
+On December 13, 2017, the Tigers traded Kinsler to the Los Angeles Angels in exchange for minor league center fielder Troy Montgomery and pitching Wilkel Hernandez.

 On June 19, 2018, Kinsler hit the 48th leadoff home run of his career, which ranked fourth all-time behind Rickey Henderson, Alfonso Soriano, and Craig Biggio.
 In 91 games with the 2018 Angels, Kinsler batted .239 with 13 home runs, 49 runs, 32 RBIs, and 9 stolen bases.